Install and set up Office on an iPhone or iPad

-If you have a qualifying Office 365 plan and sign in to the app with the Microsoft account or work or school account that's associated with your Office 365 subscription, you'll have access to the app's extra features as well as other Office 365 apps for iOS.
+If you sign in to the app with a free Microsoft account or an work or school account associated with a qualifying Office 365 subscription, you'll have access to the app's extra features as well as other Office 365 apps for iOS.

-Enter your personal Microsoft account or work or school account associated with your Office 365 subscription, and then tap Next.
+Enter your personal Microsoft account or your work or school account.
+Tap Next.

 Enter the password associated with your account and tap Sign in.

 Note: To troubleshoot sign in issues with Office 365, learn more about qualifying Office 365 plans.

 Tap Turn on Notifications to enable alerts or Not Now to opt out.

 Tap Create and Edit Documents to start working on your documents.

 Tip: After you sign in, your account is automatically added to the other Office apps installed on your iOS device.